South Dakota Department of Education Logo. Link to homepage. A-Z Index Contact Us

 Program Summary

+Once the US Department of Education opens the nominations, the South Dakota Department of Education will seek candidates for the state's nominations for the 2026 U.S. Presidential Scholars.
 Each Chief State School Officer can nominate up to 20 students in the traditional Scholars program: 10 males and 10 females.
 Additionally, up to five students in CTE can be nominated.
-All high school seniors graduating between January and June of 2024 who are U.S. citizens or legal permanent residents and who attend public, parochial, or independent schools, as well as those who are home-schooled, are eligible.
+All high school seniors graduating between January and August of 2026 who are U.S. citizens or legal permanent residents and who attend public, parochial, or independent schools, as well as those who are home-schooled, are eligible.

 After South Dakota submits its U.S. Presidential Scholars nominations, applications will be reviewed and narrowed to a list of nationwide nominees.
-All U.S.nominees will be announced and invited to apply in mid-January 2024 by the U.S. Presidential Scholars program office.
-Completed applications will be due in February 2024, and Scholars will be announced at the beginning of May 2024.
+All U.S. nominees will be announced and invited to apply by the U.S. Presidential Scholars program office.

 Eligibility Requirements